rellech/PeriodOverPeriod_Looker/README.md

 <h2><span style="color:#2d7eea">LookML Overview</span></h2>

-How does this translate to dashboard:
+How does this result translate to a dashboard?

 The user will have to select within two options:

 **1.** A predefined period

 **2.** A range of dates

 ![image](https://github.com/rellech/PeriodOverPeriod_Looker/assets/142577522/570f4f98-3634-4974-bb2e-01d3d30859ed)

 LookML is a data modeling language for describing dimensions, fields, aggregates and relationships based on SQL.